LlamaPay/llamapay-v2/README.md

 ## Features

+### Payer
-- One contract per payer
+- Single contract per payer
-- Payer contracts are created using CREATE2
+- Contract address created using CREATE2
-- Stream multiple tokens per payer contract
+- Can stream mutltiple tokens through one contract
-- Streams represented as NFTs
-- Can deposit on behalf of payer
+- Other wallets can deposit tokens on behalf of payer
-- Withdraw certain amounts from stream
-- Whitelisting for withdrawals
-- Redirect withdrawals
-- Whitelisting other contracts to withdraw on behalf
+- Whitelist other addresses to act on payer behalf

+### Streams
+- Represented as ERC-721s
+- Easily transferrable between addresses
+- Can withdraw set amount or entire balance redeemable
-- Undercollateralized fixed streams
+- Undercollateralized

-## WIP features
-- DCA
+- Fixed
-- Yield
+- Tracks debt
-- Gasless withdrawals through bot
-- Automatic withdrawals through bot
-- Scheduled transfers through bot
+- Can create stream that started in the past
+- Can create stream that starts in the future
+- Can whitelist other addresses to withdraw on behalf
+- Can redirect funds to address that isn't the wallet holding NFT